-Additional responsibilities that the Administrative Research Assistant Principal will have include:
+Additional responsibilities that the Administrative Research Assistant Senior will have include:

 Conducts interviews with study participants asking about sensitive topics such as mental health, criminal history, and substance use.

-Ensures all project coordination such as ordering supplies, processing payment for research subjects, coordinating hiring efforts.
+Supports all project administrative needs such as ordering supplies and processing payment for research subjects

-Enters, analyzes, monitors, and ensures quality for all research data collected.
+Enters, monitors, and ensures quality for all research data collected.

 Effectively communicating information to all essential stakeholders including scientific leads and project leaders.
-This position will be located in Elizabethtown, Kentucky.
+This position will be located in Lexington, Kentucky.